mrec/blog/content/blog/about/_index.md

 description = "About the 'Never Knowingly Undershaved' blog"
 +++

 This blog is a place to put notes to self and general musings.
 Partly as a record of things I've found while digging into a topic, partly as a form of [rubber ducking](https://en.wikipedia.org/wiki/Rubber_duck_debugging) to clarify my thoughts, and partly as a way to exorcise them from my head when, as is generally the case, they were a distraction from whatever I was supposed to be doing.
-They'll generally be byproducts of the learning process, and so are highly unlikely to contain anything groundbreaking.
+They'll generally be byproducts of the learning process, and so aim to be informative rather than groundbreaking.
 Initially the subject matter will be mostly [Rust](https://rust-lang.org/) just because I'm in the process of learning it, but who knows what else may creep in later.

 ## "Never Knowingly Undershaved"?